zbicin/zbicin.github.io/source/_posts/Debugging-Cordova-applications.md

 In the majority of cases, debugging Cordova applications do not differ very much from debugging regular web pages.
 Thanks to `cordova serve` command and Chrome Remote Debugging it is much less painful that it used to be.
 Weinre provides very similar functionality, however its configuration may be a bit challenging at the first time.

 However, there are some rare situations when those three are not sufficient for the task, especially when running on a real device.
-If that happens, we can always use non-typical aproaches, such as hidden debug console in the app or processing raw log output from the adb.
+If that happens, we can always use non-typical aproaches, such as hidden debug console in the app or processing raw log output from the ADB.

 Happy debugging! 🐛